When Your Dealer Becomes Corporate: A Tragic Tale

 Steve didn’t have sparkling water.
 Steve had a half-empty Gatorade bottle he used as a bong and a blunt-rolling technique that could double as a crime scene.

 Steve didn’t care about branding.
 His inventory didn’t have names like “Galactic Mango Kush.”
 His pitch was, “My buddy grew this shit in his closet with mouse turds.
 It might be alright.”
-And you bought it—because you didn’t have another option.
-Sure, sometimes his weed tasted like Bounce dryer sheets and sometimes it came with enough stems and seeds to start a garden.
+And you bought it because you didn’t have another option.
+Sure, sometimes his weed tasted like Bounce dryer sheets, and sometimes it came with enough stems and seeds to start a garden.
 But it always had character.

 Loyalty programs?
 Don’t get me started.
 “Buy nine eighths, get the tenth free!”
 Steve’s version of a loyalty program was showing up after you texted him “U good?” seven times in a row.
-His rewards system was fronting you an eighth and spending the next month reminding you that you owed him $40.
+His reward system was fronting you an eighth and spending the next month reminding you that you owed him $40.

 Let’s not forget Steve’s legendary punctuality.
 His favorite text was “Be there in 5,” which translated to, “I’m still at Taco Bell and haven’t thought about leaving yet.”
 When he finally showed up in his fogged-out Civic two hours later, it wasn’t with an apology.
 It was with a sheepish grin, a half-lit blunt, and a casual, “Oh, man, my bad.
 You wanna hit this?”
 And somehow, all was forgiven.